Management Forum Logo

 • Notified body obligations

-• Role of machine-learning enabled medical devices (MLMD) in healthcare
+• The role of machine-learning enabled medical devices (MLMD) in healthcare

 • Learning during clinical use